CKATEPTb-commons/TableclothConfig/README.md

 ------

 <p align="center">
 Create configuration files for any of your projects in the most popular formats using just one class for this.
-It is useful for people with basic understanding of java, gradle, workflow and is designed for lazy people
+It is useful for people with basic understanding of java and is designed for lazy people
 </p>

 <p align="center">